-This paper argues that relational contracts will under certain circumstances create dynamic inefficiencies.
-We consider the repeated interaction between final good producers and intermediate input suppliers, where the provision of the intermediate input is noncontractible.
+In the 1980s the Japanese 'keiretsu' system of interconnected business groups was praised as a model to emulate, but since then Japan has often been criticized for being less innovative than the United States.
+In this paper we connect the two views and argue that tight business relationships can create dynamic inefficiencies and reduce broad innovations.
+In particular, we consider the repeated interaction between final good producers and intermediate input suppliers, where the provision of the intermediate input is non-contractible.
 We build a cooperative equilibrium where producers can switch suppliers and start cooperation immediately with new suppliers.
 We first consider broad innovations: every period, one supplier has the opportunity to create a higher quality input that can be used by all producers.
-We show that (i) innovations need to be larger to break up existing relationships in the cooperative equilibrium than in either a set-up where the input is contractible or when we preclude cooperation in long-term relationships and (ii) the rate of innovation in the cooperative equilibrium is lower than in the contractible case, and may even be lower than in the non-cooperative equilibrium.
-We contrast this case with relationship-specific innovations which we show are encouraged by the establishment of relational contracts.
-We illustrate the predictions of the model using the recent business economic history of the United States and Japan.
-We further use patent data to show that U.S. patents are more general than Japanese and even more so in sectors using more differentiated inputs.
-Finally, we show that the possible negative consequences of relational contracts are not limited to innovation.
+Since relationships are harder to break in the cooperative equilibrium the market size for potential innovators is smaller and the rate of innovation might be lower than in the non-cooperative equilibrium.
+We contrast this with a setting with relationship-specific innovations which we show are encouraged by the establishment of relational contracts.
+We illustrate the predictions of the model

-^{}We are grateful to Daron Acemoglu, Philippe Aghion, Alberto Alesina, George-Marios Angeletos, Pol Antràs, Emmanuel Farhi, Oliver Hart, David Laibson, Jacob Leshno, Claire Lelarge, James Malcomson, Nathan Nunn, Jennifer Page, Daniel Trefler and Timothy Van-Zandt for their thoughtful comments.
+^{}We are grateful to Daron Acemoglu, Philippe Aghion, Alberto Alesina, George-Marios Angeletos, Pol Antràs, Emmanuel Farhi, Oliver Hart, David Laibson, Jacob Leshno, Claire Lelarge, James Malcomson, Massimo Maoret, Nathan Nunn, Jennifer Page, Daniel Trefler and Timothy Van-Zandt for their thoughtful comments.
 We also thank seminar participants at Harvard University, the INSEAD-Georgetown University conference and CUNEF.
+Morten Olsen gratefully acknowledges the financial support of the European Commission under the Marie Curie Research Fellowship program (Grant Agreement PCIG11-GA-2012-321693) and the Spanish Ministry of Economy and Competitiveness (Project ref: ECO2012-38134).